core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## external_aad # {#sec-cose-object-ext-aad}

-The external_aad of the Additional Authenticated Data (AAD) is different compared to OSCORE.
-In particular, there is one external_aad used for encryption (both in group mode and pairwise mode), and another external_aad used for signing (only in group mode).
+The external_aad of the Additional Authenticated Data (AAD) is different compared to OSCORE, and is defined in this section.

-### external_aad for Encryption ### {#sec-cose-object-ext-aad-enc}
+The same external_aad structure is used in group mode and pairwise mode for encryption (see Section 5.3 of {{I-D.ietf-cose-rfc8152bis-struct}}), as well as in group mode for signing (see Section 4.4 of {{I-D.ietf-cose-rfc8152bis-struct}}).

-The external_aad for encryption (see Section 4.3 of {{I-D.ietf-cose-rfc8152bis-struct}}), used both in group mode and pairwise mode, includes also the counter signature algorithm and related signature parameters, as well as the value of the 'kid context' in the COSE object of the request (see {{fig-ext-aad-encryption}}).
+In particular, the external_aad includes also the counter signature algorithm and related signature parameters, the value of the 'kid context' in the COSE object of the request, and the OSCORE option of the protected message.

 ~~~~~~~~~~~ CDDL
 external_aad = bstr .cbor aad_array